 How do I wash my hedgehog?

-Hamor Hallow Hedgehogs suggests putting a nice snuggle sack (basically a tiny fleece sleeping bag) or small towel into the hedgehog’s cage after their bath so that they can stay warm while they dry.
-They also warn to take the snuggle sack or towel out after the hedgehog is dry, about ten minutes, so that they do not become bothered by the damp fabric.
+They also warn to take the snuggle sack or towel out after the hedgehog is dry, about ten (10) minutes, so that they do not become bothered by the damp fabric.

 Trimming Your Hedgehog’s Nails

-If your hedgehog is rambunctious or aggressive during nail trimming time, you may want to ask someone to hold the hedgehog so that you can concentrate on carefully clipping his nails.
+If your hedgehog is rambunctious or aggressive during nail trimming time, you may want to ask someone to hold it so that you can concentrate on carefully clipping his nails.

-After clipping his nails or giving a bath, you can reward your hedgehog with a treat for a job well done.
+After clipping its nails or giving a bath, make sure you reward it with a treat for a job well done.